llpeterson/applications/infrastructure.md

 technical.)

-The general approach is to allow each device manufacturer to publish a *data model* that specificies the configuration knobs (and available monitoring data) for its product, and limit standardization to the modeling language.
+The general approach is to allow each device manufacturer to publish a *data model* that specifies the configuration knobs (and available monitoring data) for its product, and limit standardization to the modeling language.
 The leading candidate is YANG, which stands for *Yet Another Next Generation*, a name chosen to poke fun at how often